MPSSAA Roadmap for Return of Interscholastic Athletics Update Page

 Any local school system who opted not to participate beginning October 7, 2020, are strongly encouraged to begin conditioning and will have a first available practice date of December 7, 2020 for winter sports.

 - Decisions on state championships or culminating events will continue to be assessed.
 The MPSSAA recognizes the highest risk, according to the Center for Disease Control and Prevention (CDC), is increased participation opportunities that include statewide competitions among different geographic areas.
 Each sport season and sports will be assessed based on current information the Maryland Department of Health and the level of local community spread.

 Current Expectation Timeline

-- Periodic updates may occur at any time regarding guidance and status updates from the Governor’s office, Maryland Health Department, and the State Superintendent of Schools.
+- Periodic updates may occur at any time regarding guidance and status updates from the Governor’s office, Maryland Health Department, Public School Superintendent Association of Maryland, and the State Superintendent of Schools.

 August 3, 2020: MPSSAA Fall and Winter Competition Seasons Postponed

 July 7, 2020: MPSSAA Releases Roadmap for Return of Interscholastic Athletics and Activities

 June 23, 2020: State Board Of Education Approves Request For Waivers To Athletic Regulations

 June 11, 2020: MPSSAA Update on Interscholastic Athletics - Re-engagement of Students